Canadian Indian residential school system: History

 Attempts to assimilate Indigenous peoples were rooted in imperial colonialism centred around European worldviews and cultural practices, and a concept of land ownership based on the discovery doctrine.
 As explained in the executive summary of the Truth and Reconciliation Commission of Canada's (TRC) final report: "Underlying these arguments was the belief that the colonizers were bringing civilization to savage people who could never civilize themselves ... a belief of racial and cultural superiority."

 Assimilation efforts began as early as the 17th century with the arrival of French missionaries in New France.
 They were resisted by Indigenous communities who were unwilling to leave their children for extended periods.
-The establishment of day and boarding schools by groups including the Récollets, Jesuits and Ursulines was largely abandoned by the 1690s.
+The establishment of day and boarding schools by groups including the Recollets, Jesuits and Ursulines was largely abandoned by the 1690s.
 The political instability and realities of colonial life also played a role in the decision to halt the education programs.
 An increase in orphaned and foundling colonial children limited church resources, and colonists benefited from favourable relations with Indigenous peoples in both the fur trade and military pursuits.

 Educational programs were not widely attempted again by religious officials until the 1820s, prior to the introduction of state-sanctioned operations.
 Included among them was a school established by John West, an Anglican missionary, at the Red River Colony in what is today Manitoba.
 Protestant missionaries also opened residential schools in what is now the province of Ontario, spreading Christianity and working to encourage Indigenous peoples to adopt subsistence agriculture as a way to ensure they would not return to their original, nomadic ways of life upon graduation.

 Although many of these early schools were open for only a short time, efforts persisted.
 The Mohawk Institute Residential School, the oldest continuously operated residential school in Canada, opened in 1834 on Six Nations of the Grand River near Brantford, Ontario.
 Administered by the Anglican Church, the facility opened as the Mechanics' Institute, a day school for boys, in 1828 and became a boarding school four years later when it accepted its first boarders and began admitting female students.
 It remained in operation until June 30, 1970.